 - (a) Ash from manure burning.

 - (b) Arsenic.

 - (c) Calcium chloride, brine process is natural and prohibited for use except as a foliar spray to treat a physiological disorder associated with calcium uptake.

 - (d) Lead salts.

 - (e) Potassium chloride-unless derived from a mined source and applied in a manner that minimizes chloride accumulation in the soil.

+- (f) Rotenone (CAS #83-79-4)

-- (f) Sodium fluoaluminate (mined).
+- (g) Sodium fluoaluminate (mined).

-- (g) Sodium nitrate-unless use is restricted to no more than 20% of the crop's total nitrogen requirement; use in spirulina production is unrestricted until October 21, 2005.
+- (h) Sodium nitrate-unless use is restricted to no more than 20% of the crop's total nitrogen requirement; use in spirulina production is unrestricted until October 21, 2005.

-- (h) Strychnine.
+- (i) Strychnine.

-- (i) Tobacco dust (nicotine sulfate).
+- (j) Tobacco dust (nicotine sulfate).

-- (j)-(z) [Reserved]
+- (k)-(z) [Reserved]